 As part of the very first Government Digital Service (GDS) training day I spent 4 days in London, going through various workshops and presentations for new designers in government.

 GDS are continually developing these training sessions.
 They help build up good working relationships and networks within GDS.
 The sessions covered design principles, how important good research is and the golden rule to good design is to have a user-entric approach.

 Government designers also keep in touch:

-- via an app called Slack, an instant messenger of sorts allowing me to ask questions, share ideas and get an almost immediate response eg some feedback on screen iterations
+- via an app called Slack, an instant messenger of sorts allowing me to ask questions, share ideas and get an almost immediate response like some feedback on screen iterations

-- by email - a comprehensive, ever growing, list of designers across government - sent out to us designers, in a forum of sorts.
-It lets me keep an eye on the different issues designers face
+- by email - there's a comprehensive, ever-growing list of designers across government and emails are sent out to us designers, in a forum of sorts; it lets me keep an eye on the different issues designers face

 Prototyping with the right tools